 This Broken Rites article is the most comprehensive account available about the paedophile priest Brian Joseph Spillane -- and how the Catholic Church enabled him to commit his sexual crimes against children.
 Father Spillane's victims were mostly boys who were assaulted while he ministered at St Stanislaus College — a Catholic day and boarding secondary school for boys, in Bathurst, New South Wales.
 And he assaulted girls in parishes elsewhere.
 Spillane (now aged 74) has recently completed a series of separate criminal trials, resulting in multiple convictions.
 Spillane is already in jail regarding the girls.
 On 16 February 2017, a court gave him an additional jail sentence regarding the boys.
+And it is possible that more of Spillane's victims may obtain justice later.

 Reverend Brian Spillane, C.M, was a priest in the Catholic order of Vincentian Fathers and Brothers (also called the Congregation of the Mission — hence the initials "C.M." after his name).
 The Vincentians are an Australia-wide order, not confined to a particular diocese.
 As well as establishing the St Stanislaus boys' boarding school in Bathurst, the Vincentians have also provided priests for several parishes in Sydney, Melbourne and Queensland.